greenpandorik/blum-autobot/README.md

 #### Introduction

-This application automates the collection of crystals in Telegram Desktop.
+This application automates the collection of crystals in Telegram app BLUM .
 It interacts with windows, simulates mouse clicks, and monitors keyboard input, providing a convenient way to automate gameplay tasks.

 #### Features

 1. **Window Management**
-   - The bot locates and manages the Telegram Desktop window.
+   - The bot locates and manages the Telegram Desktop BLUM window.
    - If multiple windows are open, the bot prompts the user to select the correct Telegram window through a simple graphical interface.

 2. **Script Selection**